alexgornovoi/resume-website/README.md

-## Personal website made using Next.js and MUI
+## Personal website made using Next.js and MUI (THIS SITE IS NOW DEPRECATED)

-Finished product can be found at the following URL: https://alexgornovoi.com
+The only way to view this website is by running it locally.